Yoan Gouffran: Goztepe

 Despite being offered a new contract by Newcastle, Gouffran opted to join Süper Lig side Göztepe on a free transfer on 17 July 2017 as his Newcastle contract expired.
 He played 76 minutes on his debut in a 2–2 draw against Fenerbahçe on 12 August 2017.
 Gouffran scored his first goal for Goztepe in a 3–3 draw against Osmanlıspor on 10 February 2018.

 Ararat-Armenia

 On 1 February 2020, Armenian Premier League club Ararat-Armenia announced the signing of Gouffran.
-Gouffran made 13 league appearances during the 2019–20 season as Ararat-Armenia went on to win their second league title in a row on 14 July 2020.
+He made 13 league appearances during the 2019–20 season as Ararat-Armenia went on to win their second league title in a row on 14 July 2020.

 On 12 October 2021, Gouffran announced his retirement from football.

 International career

 Gouffran was a France under-21 international.
 He took part in the 2006 U-21 Championships in Portugal, where he made four appearances and scored one goal.
 He made 22 appearances for the U-21s, scoring three goals.